voronianski/react-native-effects-view/README.md

     - `"light"` (_default_)
     - `"extraLight"`
     - `"dark"`
-- `vibrantContent` _(ReactElement)_ - render vibrant content inside blurred view
+- `vibrantContent` _(ReactElement)_ - render vibrant content inside blurred view.

 ## Example

-Clone this repo and check in XCode [`example/EffectsApp`](https://github.com/voronianski/react-native-effects-view/tree/master/example/EffectsApp) folder (don't forget to run `npm install` inside it).
+Clone this repo and check [`example/EffectsApp`](https://github.com/voronianski/react-native-effects-view/tree/master/example/EffectsApp) folder (don't forget to run `npm install` inside it) in XCode.
+It contains the app presented by [screenshot](https://raw.githubusercontent.com/voronianski/react-native-effects-view/master/example/UIVisualEffects.png).

-All children of `<EffectsView />` will be blurred, however you can position element on top of background images etc. like on example below:
+All children of `<EffectsView />` will be blurred, however you can use it without children and position element on top of background images and other views.

 ```javascript
 var React = require('react-native');